Mulberry varieties

 Collier — everbearing mulberry similar to Illinois Everbearing, but fruits are skinnier and more tart.

-Lawson Dawson — everbearing mulberry selection from Kentucky by Lucky Pittman.
-Amazing flavor, good size, and tremendously productive.
+Lawson Dawson — somewhat-but-not-quite-everbearing mulberry selection from Lucky Pittman.
+Great flavor, good size, and tremendously productive.

-Oscar’s — short, fat, dark fruits are sweet and abundant.
+Oscar’s — delicious barrel-shaped, dark fruits are sweet and abundant.

 Russian White — barrel-shaped mulberries which ripen to white.
 Dense, mild-sweet flavor makes this variety ideal for drying.